ChristopherGLewis/ddo-lite-tools/README.md

 # DDO Character Planner lite
 Originally created by EllisDee37, with input from DDOApps.
-Updates by Chris Lewis (Farog on Khyber, ChicagoChris in the forums) Massive contributions by Yhelm (Leader of The Red Scare - Thrane.
+Updates by Chris Lewis (Farog on Shadowdale, ChicagoChris in the forums) Massive contributions by Yhelm (Leader of The Red Scare - Thrane.
 Sartika • Noalynn • Kenzari • Kreena • Dennis​)

 ## Background